How Reverse ATMs Are Changing the Way We Pay

 What is a Reverse ATM?

-These kiosks are ideal in places where card payments are preferred or required.
+Cash-2-Card kiosks are ideal in places where card payments are preferred or required.
 The machine collects cash, verifies the amount, and issues a prepaid card that can be used anywhere debit cards are accepted.
 This reduces time waiting at registers and helps minimize errors tied to manual cash handling.

 Types of Reverse ATMs